 Personal loans provide access to safe forms of finance for large numbers of borrowers who do not want the risk of securing their loan with their house or other possessions.
 They also mean that any equity you’ve built up in your house is preserved should you get into difficulty.
-Tenants as well as homeowners are accepted for many personal loans.
-Personal loans also provide cheaper forms of longer-term finance than credit or store cards and are generally lower cost than overdrafts over the long term.
+Tenants, as well as homeowners, are accepted for many personal loans.
+Personal loans also provide cheaper forms of longer-term finance than credit or store cards and have generally lower costs than overdrafts in the long term.

 “A very good site.
 I am really happy with this site, especially the educational part.
 Thanks again.”Mr. F.B. from Liverpool WRITE A REVIEW

 “Great service!”Ms. M.E. from Burnley WRITE A REVIEW

 “A very useful and easy to read website.”Mr. J.J. from Macclesfield WRITE A REVIEW